Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 4. Now that we created a promise, we have to consume it using then & catch block(takes callbacks).
    1. .then() gets called if the promise resolves.
    2. .catch() gets called if the promise rejects.
-   3. .finally() runs regardless of success or failure.
+   3. .finally() runs regardless of success or failure - used for cleanup(garbage collection).

 ```JS
    promise